Termite tips

 • Remove pressure-treated edging boards, retaining walls, or railway ties and dispose.

-• Live trees are usually not infested, but dead trees or a heavily infested live tree should be cut down, the stump excavated or chipped, and the chippings disposed.
+• Live trees are usually not infested and should not be removed, but dead trees or a heavily infested live tree should be cut down, the stump excavated or chipped, and the chippings disposed.

 • Treat fence posts with borate rods.

-• Wood chip mulches are not permitted on properties in the Termite Management Areas.
+• Wood chip mulches should not be used on properties in the areas formerly known to have had termites.

 For more information